What's required for a child protection conference?

 There is an expectation that the school where the child attends will attend all initial conferences and subsequent reviews, present a report and contribute to the recommendations and the plan for that child.

-You will receive an invite to an initial child protection conference from the safeguarding children's team at least 7 working days prior to the conference.
+You will receive an invitation to an initial child protection conference from the safeguarding children's team at least 7 working days prior to the conference.
 The invitation will be sent through the Perspective Lite secure portal and emailed to the Designated Safeguarding Lead (DSL).

 Details of review child protection conferences can be found on the child protection plan following conference and will be communicated through core groups.